zmrui/FlightSize/README.md

 # FlightSize

-This repository contains the source code and experiment scripts for paper "Accuracy Evaluation of TCP FlightSize Estimation: Analytical and Experimental Study" published in ICNC 2025.
+This repository contains the source code and experiment scripts for the paper "Accuracy Evaluation of TCP FlightSize Estimation: Analytical and Experimental Study" published in the International Conference on Computing, Networking and Communications (ICNC) 2025 [Link](http://www.conf-icnc.org/2025/papers/p677-zhang.pdf).

 ## Instructions
 On Ubuntu 20.04